Concordium/concordium.github.io/source/shared/net/mobile-wallet/share-address-mw.rst

    :local:
    :backlinks: none

-If you need to share your account address with someone, you can find the address on the individual account page.
+If you need to share your account address with someone, you can find the address on the account page.

 Read the following or watch the video to learn how to share your account address.